Turn your smartphone around

 Hermogenes Nicolò Lauteri

-This production was made possible by the generous donations of Ann Ziff, Melony and Adam Lewis, the SHS Foundation and one anonymous donor and produced in cooperation with the Robert Mapplethorpe Foundation.
-It premiered at the Teatro Real in Madrid on July 27th, 2022.
+The original production was made possible through the generous support of Ann Ziff, Melony and Adam Lewis, the SHS Foundation, and an anonymous donor, and was created in collaboration with the Robert Mapplethorpe Foundation.

-All Mapplethorpe works copyright © The Robert Mapplethorpe Foundation, Inc. All rights reserved.
+All works by Mapplethorpe are copyrighted © The Robert Mapplethorpe Foundation, Inc. All rights reserved.

 Italian premiere